ScoreBoardMac/scoreboardmac.github.io/guides.md

 ---

-## How to add a text in OBS to read a local TXT file
+## How to add a text timer or counter in OBS

 ![](tutorial-img/how_add_text_to_obs.gif)